TheRobBrennan/building-graphql-apis-using-the-neo4j-graphql-library/02-TheNeo4jGraphQLLibrary.md

 }
 ```

-You will see a screen like this after updating the values in the `.env` file, with GraphQL Playground allowing your to execute GraphQL operations against your GraphQL API application connected to Neo4j Sandbox.
+You will see a screen like this after updating the values in the `.env` file, with GraphQL Playground allowing you to execute GraphQL operations against your GraphQL API application connected to Neo4j Sandbox.

 ![https://neo4j.com/graphacademy/training-graphql-apis/_images/02codesandboxcredentials.png](https://neo4j.com/graphacademy/training-graphql-apis/_images/02codesandboxcredentials.png)